isomerpages/moe-angmokiopri/pages/Our School Rules.md

-*   Students wearing the PE attire are to ensure that their PE shirt is tucked in at all times.
+*   Students wearing the PE attire are to ensure that their PE shirt is tucked&nbsp;in at all times.

-*   Students must wear black canvas/nylon/PVC shoes and if the shoes have laces, they must also be black.
+*   Students must wear black canvas/nylon/PVC shoes and if the shoes&nbsp;have laces, they must also be black.

-*   School socks or plain white socks must be worn such that 5 cm of the socks can be seen.
+*   School socks or plain white socks must be worn such that 5 cm of the&nbsp;socks can be seen.